Kodular/Documentation/docs/components/drawing-and-animation/canvas.md

     |flung Sprite|`boolean`|

-When a fling gesture (quick swipe) is made on the canvas: provides   the (x,y) position of the start of the fling, relative to the upper   left of the canvas.
-Also provides the speed (pixels per millisecond) and heading   (0-360 degrees) of the fling, as well as the x velocity and y velocity   components of the fling's vector.
-The value "flungSprite" is true if a sprite   was located near the the starting point of the fling gesture.
+When a fling gesture (quick swipe) is made on the canvas: providesthe (x,y) position of the start of the fling, relative to the upperleft of the canvas.
+Also provides the speed (pixels per millisecond) and heading(0-360 degrees) of the fling, as well as the x velocity and y velocitycomponents of the fling's vector.
+The value "flungSprite" is true if a spritewas located near the the starting point of the fling gesture.

 ### Scaled